thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 Broadly speaking, a session refers to an ongoing dialogue between two system.
 In the case of Express, the systems are the client and the server.

-When a client makes a request to the server, the server creates a session to identify the client.
-The server can then use that session throughout the ongoing dialogue to keep track of who the client is.
+When a client makes a request to the server, the server creates a session token to identify the client.
+The server can then use that session token throughout the ongoing dialogue to keep track of who the client is.

-Essentially, a session is a piece of data which can provide:
+Essentially, a session is a token which can provide:

 - a way to identify the client.
-- ensure the client is not falsifying information.

 A session can be stored: